timmcginley/Agile/Roles/README.md

 ## Carver
 This is an extension of the [OpenBIM Ontologist] role, but it focuses on the Morphogenetic Carving.
+This is best described as using a [TUI] (tangible user interface) to augment the future desing experience.
+Linked Data is touted as a future information technology for the AECO however most implimentations focus on using it for analysis.
+The potential of operating directly on linked data graphs to design has yet to be fully explored.
+This is expllored in speculative papers employing a ['katana' TUI to carve the graph](https://www.researchgate.net/publication/282664175_MorphoCarve_Carving_Morphogenetic_Prototypes) in an XR environment.

 ## Analyst